My Android App List

 Google Maps is neat.
 What can I say?

 Can find almost anything with images.
-I suggest to be careful about what you search though,
+I suggest being careful about what you search though,

 Inner astrolover galore.
 The not-so-nice thing is that you need to do a bit acrobatic movement.